tuttonluke/Computer_Vision_Rock_Paper_Scissors/README.md

 Technologies / Skills:
 - Teachable Machine

 Web application Teachable Machine is used for creating machine learning models based on image or audio files.
 A model to recognise the three classes of the game (Rock, Paper, and Scissors), as well as a 'Nothing' class, was trained and imported.
-The model is contained in the [keras_model.h5](https://github.com/tuttonluke/aicore_computer_vision_project/blob/main/keras_model.h5) file, and with the class labels shown in the [labels.txt](https://github.com/tuttonluke/aicore_computer_vision_project/blob/main/labels.txt) file.
+The model is contained in the [keras_model.h5](https://github.com/tuttonluke/aicore_computer_vision_project/blob/main/keras_model.h5) file, with the class labels shown in the [labels.txt](https://github.com/tuttonluke/aicore_computer_vision_project/blob/main/labels.txt) file.

 ## Milestone 2: Install the Dependencies
 Technologies / Skills: